MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/config.md

 # Config
-> How to configure Jekyll
+> How to setup a config file for Jekyll

 Jekyll docs reference - [Config options](https://jekyllrb.com/docs/configuration/options/).
 That covers both CLI and config file options together.